Code Clone Detection via an AlphaFold-Inspired Framework: AlphaCC

 \section{AlphaCC}

-Building on cross-domain adaptations from AlphaFold, the framework of AlphaCC enables the detection of semantically equivalent code pairs across syntactic and structural variations, with broad applicability across programming languages.
+Building on cross-domain adaptations from AlphaFold, the framework of AlphaCC enables the detection of semantically equivalent code pairs across syntactic and structural variations.
 To support this, our method is implemented through a three-stage process, which is described in the following sections.